 Something to note: not all master policies will cover your liability if a guest is injured in your home, or if you cause an accidental injury to someone away from your home.
-If their liability coverage has those limitations, you’ll need to look into adding complimentary liability coverage to your own condo policy.
+If the master policy’s liability coverage has those limitations, you’ll need to look into adding complementary liability coverage to your own condo policy.

 To determine how much condo or co-op insurance you need for your individual unit, you’ll have to take a look at your master policy, of which there are two major types:

 The main discrepancy between an HOA policy and a condo policy where you’re solely responsible is personal property coverage.
 Your master policy won’t protect your stuff, so you’ll want to be sure you’re insured for the replacement cost of your personal belongings.